Sirleaf Market Women's Fund: Awards

-Following up on their pledge at SMWF’s 2008 fundraiser to “Adopt a Market,” on July 11, 2010 the Alpha Kappa Alpha (AKA) sorority gave President Ellen Johnson Sirleaf $500,000 for a market in the Paynesville Red-Light Community outside of Monrovia.
+Following up on their pledge at SMWF's 2008 fundraiser to “Adopt a Market,” on July 11, 2010, the Alpha Kappa Alpha (AKA) sorority gave President Ellen Johnson Sirleaf $500,000 for a market in the Paynesville Red-Light Community outside of Monrovia.
 When completed, it will be the biggest so far and will provide a learning environment for pre-school children as well as adult literacy, health facilities, cold storage, a bank, a police depot, and ample parking.

 SMWF receives contributions from many individual donors as well as larger grants.

 About Liberia

 History

 Liberia was founded in 1816 as a place of resettlement for freed North American slaves and became an independent republic in 1847.
 Between 1847 and 1980 its politics and economics were dominated to a large extent by those settlers and their descendants.
-Issues of inequitable access and opportunity and outright discrimination became a focus of resentment that came to a head in the 1980 coup d’etat led by Sergeant Samuel Doe.
+Issues of inequitable access and opportunity and outright discrimination became a focus of resentment that came to a head in the 1980 coup d'état led by Sergeant Samuel Doe.
 His bloody coup was the precursor of a political reign characterized by corruption, violence and economic decline.

 The First Liberian Civil War of 1989-1997 and the fighting that renewed soon after (Second Liberian Civil War), lasting until the peace agreement of 2003, affected every area of Liberia, every village and town, and every family.
 It was a terrifying experience.